mathesar-foundation/mathesar/docs/docs/user-guide/databases.md

 1. From the Mathesar home page, click on your database to its database page.
 1. At the top right, click on the dropdown menu, and select "Disconnect Database".

 Disconnecting a database will _not_ delete the database.
-It will still be accessible outside Mathesar, and you reconnect it in the future.
+It will still be accessible outside Mathesar, and you can reconnect it in the future.

 However, disconnecting your database will delete the Mathesar-specific metadata associated with objects in the database.
 This includes saved explorations, customized column display options, and customized record summary templates.